unbolt/ritual.sh/content/posts/2023-08-10-adding-a-double-mini-monitor-panel-to-my-19-server-cabinet/index.md

 title: Adding a double mini-monitor panel to my 19″ server cabinet
 date: 2023-08-10T08:52:36+00:00
 url: /posts/adding-a-double-mini-monitor-panel-to-my-19-server-cabinet/
 cover:
-  image: 'IMG_6358-edited.webp'
+  image: "IMG_6358-edited.webp"
   alt: "A mounting panel in a server rack containing two small display panels"
   relative: false
 tags:
   - homelab
   - rack
   - tech
+draft: true
 ---

 When I started the project to move all my computers into a single rack to save some space, and to look cool, I knew I wanted some kind of monitor in it.

 There were a bunch of options for big and ugly KVM panels that pull out, but that wasn't what I was looking for.